expertanalytics/xal/content/_index.md

     icon: assets/memory.svg
 ---

-Expert Analytics is a high tech software consultancy based in Oslo, Norway.
-We offer quality software solutions for industrial applications to both domestic and international customers.
-Our experts have years of hands-on programming experience combined with a solid background in the natural sciences, which translates into an ability to analyse and solve complex challenges.
-For the client, it guarantees that our solutions will meet their needs and beyond.
+On Demand Expertise in Scientific & Industrial Data Analytics

+We are a group of highly skilled software consultants with a solid background in the natural sciences.
+Our technology experts thrive on complex challenges and use their scientific methodology to model and implement tailored solutions for your industrial challenges.

+As Industry 4.0, IOT and Cloud services make more and more data and platforms available, we help our clients by closing the gap between needs and tools.
+In close collaboration with our clients' domain experts and DevOps teams we provide flexible infrastructure solutions, secure data acquisition frameworks and robust methods to make sense of big data.